Typhoon kills at least 283, hundreds missing, in Philippines

 Corn farmer Jerry Pampusa, 42, and his pregnant wife were marooned in their hut but survived.

-"We were very scared," Pampusa said.
+"We were very scared," Pampus said.
 "We felt we were on an island because there was water everywhere."

-Another survivor, Francisco Alduisa, said dozens of women and children who had taken shelter in a village centre, had been swept away.
+Another survivor, Francisco Alduiso, said dozens of women and children who had taken shelter in a village centre, had been swept away.

 "We found some of the bodies about 10 km (6 miles) away," Alduisa told Reuters.
 The only building left standing in his village was the school.